techidaily/site-sound-tweaking/source/_posts/updated-in-2024-the-best-batch-mp3-conversion-services-with-text-output-compatible-with-smoothvideopro.md

 ![virtual speech](https://images.wondershare.com/filmora/article-images/8-virtual-speech.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YfEPmG_O6F8?si=93ZTVtH_zjFRz5eh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Virtual speech is an audio to text converter and is one of the simplest transcription services present to date.
 It transcribes audio files of MP3, WAV or OGG format into text files of Word, Pdf or plain text format.
 It is absolutely free for files under 60 seconds and charges a very small fee for files above that duration.
 After transcription you can open that file on any device.
 It transcribes in a couple of languages and guarantees privacy of your data as nothing is stored on their servers.
 The website is also secured by 256-bit SSL encryption.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=heERQcpMi77lqToE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 10\.
 [Sonix.ai](https://sonix.ai/)